Greenwashing: How to avoid it for sustainable brands

 From high street retailers to luxury labels, it feels like every brand is championing sustainability.
-So if you’re a fashion or beauty brand with strong green credentials, how do you avoid drowning in a sea of meaningless claims?
+So if you’re a fashion or beauty brand with strong green credentials, how do you avoid greenwashing and drowning in a sea of meaningless claims?

 Cracking down on false claims